This article was updated on April 29th, 2023

 This may mean a cone to keep your dog from scratching and causing further pain and swelling.
 Your vet may want to bandage the ear.

 You can also talk to your vet about a No Flap Ear Wrap or other ear wrap alternative.
 The goal with any of these is to protect the painful, swollen skin from further trauma or cuts that might introduce infection.
-Read our article: Dog Ear Hematoma Wraps: A Dog Owner’s Guide.
+Read our article: Dog Ear Hematoma Wraps: A Dog Owner’s Guide or Home Remedies for Hematomas (to work on in partnership with your veterinarian).

 When to See the Vet for a Dog Ear Hematoma